LazyDuchess/CarJack/README.md

 You can have multiple car prefabs in a single asset bundle.

 You can build the asset bundles with the `CarJack -> Build Asset Bundles` button and find the resulting asset bundles inside `CarJack.Editor/Build`.
 Copy the `.carbundle` files from here into your BepInEx plugins folder to see them in-game - the other files can be safely ignored.

-It's recommended you put car bundles in their own subfolder inside your plugins folder - not inside the CarJack plugin folder, as this can get your bundles deleted if you update the mod via a Mod Manager and they won't be loaded in-game.

 If `DeveloperMode` is enabled in this mod's BepInEx configuration file you can also reload car bundles in-game to test changes.

 Keep in mind that this is still a WIP - it's not user friendly and breaking changes to custom cars may happen at anytime.

+## WhipRemix
+Some vehicles can be recolored via the `WhipRemix` phone app.
+This app will be available under the `CarJack` phone app if you're in a recolorable vehicle.

+No recolors are included by default.
+Inside the app you also get the option to create a new recolor.
+This will bundle the car's textures into a `.whipremix` file, which is just a `.zip` archive you can open with a program such as 7zip and edit the textures inside to your liking.
+You can also set the name of your recolor by editing the `properties.json` file inside.